EMAIL US AT

-Through-hole technology, also spelled "thru-hole" are holes that go completely through the printed circuit boards.
+Through-hole technology, also spelled "thru-hole" are holes that go completely through the boards.
 They can be plated (PTH) or non-plated (NPTH).
 With plated through holes there is a conductive path from one side of the board to the other, as seen on Figure 1.

 This technology was extensively used in PCB Assembly during the 70s and early 80s as a substitute for Point-To-Point constructions.
 Although the Surface Mount Technology has surpassed the THT as the leading technology for PCB Assembly, THT is still in use nowadays.